verbb/formie/packages/docs/browser/ui-reference/fields/address.md

 Address is the address field, made up of multiple child inputs with optional autocomplete and current-location features.

-Use this page as the reference for the selectors and parts of the field that need to stay stable when you customize markup.
+Use this page as the reference for the selectors and parts of the field that need to stay stable when you customise markup.

 ## Preview

 <FormiePreview src="../examples/address.preview.ts" />

-## Field structure
+## Field Structure

 In the default output, Address behaves like a parent field that owns a group of child fields: